Categories

 This is what I understood from her incoherent way of speaking in English, and it thrilled me.

-As soon as I did meet Joanne, and our loving relationship had started… my bank account run dry!
+As soon as I met Joanne, and our loving relationship had started… my bank account run dry!

-I then phoned my father who sent me enough money to cover all my expenses for the months ahead, as well as for our wedding feast and for the air tickets.
+I then phoned my father who sent me enough money to cover all my expenses for the months ahead, as well as for the wedding feast and for the air tickets back to Europe.

 I am grateful to my father for helping me on that very crucial moment.